gerardroche/sublime-polyfill/README.md

 4. Type `polyfill` and hit Return.
 The package will be downloaded to the appropriate directory.
 5. Restart Sublime Text to complete installation.
 The features listed above should now be available.

 ### Manual installation

-1. Close Sublime Text
+1. Close Sublime Text.
-2. Download or clone this repository to a directory named `polyfill` in the Sublime Text Packages directory for platform:
+2. Download or clone this repository to a directory named `polyfill` in the Sublime Text Packages directory for your platform:
     * Linux: `git clone https://github.com/gerardroche/sublime-polyfill.git ~/.config/sublime-text-3/Packages/polyfill`
     * OS X: `git clone https://github.com/gerardroche/sublime-polyfill.git ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/polyfill`
     * Windows: `git clone https://github.com/gerardroche/sublime-polyfill.git %APPDATA%\Sublime/ Text/ 3/Packages/polyfill`
-3. Done
+3. Restart Sublime Text to complete installation.
+The features listed above should now be available.

+## Contributing

+Your issue reports and pull requests are always welcome.

 ## Changelog